Kunal-Diwakar/Email-Contact-Form/README.md

 This repository contains a simple email contact form created using HTML, CSS, Bootstrap, and PHP.
 The form includes input validations to ensure that users provide valid information.

 # Technologies Used
-HTML: Used for creating the form structure.
+HTML: Used for creating the form structure.</br>
-CSS (Bootstrap): Used for styling the form elements and making it responsive.
+CSS (Bootstrap): Used for styling the form elements and making it responsive.</br>
-PHP: Handles form submissions and sends email notifications.
+PHP: Handles form submissions and sends email notifications.</br>